toriwei/nwslink/guide.md

 ```
 MATCH (t:Team)<-[f:PLAYED_FOR]-(p:Player)
 WITH REPLACE(REPLACE(REPLACE(f.seasons, "[", ""), "]", ""), "'", "") AS cleaned_seasons
-WITH SPLIT(cleaned_seasons, ",") as seasons
+WITH SPLIT(cleaned_seasons, ",") AS seasons
-UNWIND seasons as season
+UNWIND seasons AS season
-WITH TRIM(season) as individual_season
+WITH TRIM(season) AS individual_season
-RETURN individual_season as season, COUNT(individual_season) as player_count ORDER BY season
+RETURN individual_season AS season, COUNT(individual_season) AS player_count
+ORDER BY season
 ```

 ![league players by season](./example-images/league-players-per-season.png)